EricEchemane/Messenger-Group-Chat-Member-Messaging-Script/README.md

 This script uses `webdriver`.

 ## Why I create this script?
 There are a lot of times when messages in Group Chats are ignored bacause there's a lot of stuff going on.
-Another reason is, group chat messages can be covered by newer messages and as the new messages come up in, it's harder to scroll down and look back certain messages.
-It can deccrease the dissemination of an information or announcement or an event.
+Another reason is... group chat messages can be covered by newer messages and as the new messages come up, it takes time to scroll down and look back certain messages.
+It can deccrease the dissemination of an information or announcement or an event as other users get tired of looking and reading back in the conversation.

-One solution is directly message each member one by one.
+One solution is to message each member directly, one by one.
 But that is very impractical specially if we have a big number of members in the group.
 So, why not automate this things out?

 ### Python Libraries/Packages Dependancies
 - Iterable